MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/defender-csp.md

 Critical: Devices will be offered updates with a 48-hour delay.
 Suggested for critical environments only

-If you disable or do not configure this policy, the device will stay up to date automatically during the gradual release cycle.
+If you disable or don't configure this policy, the device will stay up to date automatically during the gradual release cycle.
 Suitable for most devices.

 The data type is integer.

-Supported operations are Add, Delete, Get, Replace.
+Supported operations are Add, Delete, Get, and Replace.

 Valid values are:
 - 0: Not configured (Default)